upcliujie/mesa/docs/devinfo.rst

    :file:`src/mesa/main/extensions.h`.
 -  The dispatch tests :file:`check_table.cpp` and
    :file:`dispatch_sanity.cpp` should be updated with details about the new extensions functions.
-These tests are run using ``meson test``.
+These tests are run using :command:`meson test`.